lanicemp/lanicemp.github.io/_posts/2020-09-12-prom_dresses_javascript_project.markdown

 ```

 Working on this application had its challenges and definitely pushed my understanding of JavaScript as well.
 I feel much more confident with the use of event listeners, getting elements by id , and also a better understanding of scope.
-I understand the creating and populating of the json as html on the page.
+I understand how to create and populate json as html on the page.
 I struggled with getting the json to render automatically when working with different databases.
 As well as creating functions for special features and where those functions are to be placed to make sure that they are called properly.

 Overall I am excited about what I was able to create and look forward to making another application.